-(3) Where clause (1) (a) or (b) applies, the municipality may charge interest on the development charge, at a rate not exceeding the prescribed maximum interest rate, from the date of the application referred to in the applicable clause to the date the development charge is payable.
+(3) Where clause (1) (a) or (b) applies, the municipality may charge interest on the development charge, at a rate not exceeding the prescribed maximum interest rate at a rate not exceeding the maximum interest rate determined in accordance with section 26.3, from the date of the application referred to in the applicable clause to the date the development charge is payable.
 2019, c.
 9, Sched.
 3, s.
 8 (1).